-It’s not very easy to find examples of failed trades on most sites that deal with Forex trading.
+It’s not very easy to find examples of failed trade on most sites that deal with Forex trading.
 Considering the fact that most traders are losing money, you would expect them to be more common.
-Instead you find plenty of trade setups before the price starts moving, but after they are invalidated, mum’s the word.
+Instead, you find plenty of trade setups before the price starts moving, but after they are invalidated, mum’s the word.
 That gives a false impression to beginners, that chart patterns rarely fail.
 The reality is that depending on the market environment, they do fail, even a lot sometimes.

 I want to show you a continuation triangle chart setup on USD/CAD that looked very promising this morning.
 Unfortunately, the market turned choppy and the pattern failed.

 You can see the choppiness around the break-out point marked in blue.
 There is a tendency in cases like this, especially among beginners, to try to chase the market.
 If you lost money on the short trade, to try to recoup it by immediately entering a long trade.
-I believe that in most cases this type of behaviour will cause even more losses.
+I believe that in most cases this type of behavior will cause even more losses.

 This type of chart pattern, when successful, offers a tremendous risk-reward ratio.
 But the difference between a good and a bad trader is often not how they handle profits, but how they go about taking losses.
 What I’m trying to say is that even the best looking chart setups fail, and you always have to be prepared for that.
 Don’t bet the farm on any one trade, unless you have several farms.